AvalonAce/Myra/README.md

 1. Clone the repository: `git clone https://github.com/your-username/PCAA.git`
 2. Install the required dependencies: `npm install`
-3. Configure the necessary environment variables
+3. Configure the necessary environment variables.
-4. Start the application: `npm start`
+4. Start the application using python: `py ENTRY.py`

 ## Usage

-1. Open the PCAA application on your preferred platform or device
+1. Open Myra on your preferred platform or device
 2. Follow the on-screen instructions to set up your personalized assistant
 3. Start interacting with the AI assistant by asking questions or giving commands

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to PCAA, please follow these steps:
+If you'd like to contribute to Myra, please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`